Don't let a toxic work environment catch you off guard.

 Workplace signs of a toxic environment

-These are some solid indicators that you're in a toxic work environment:
+These are some solid indicators that you're working in a toxic office environment:

-Employee Sickness: Toxic workplaces lead to employee burnout, fatigue, and illness due to high levels of stress that wreak havoc on our bodies.
+Employee Sickness: Toxic work environments lead to employee burnout, fatigue, and illness due to high levels of stress that wreak havoc on our bodies.
 If people are calling in sick or worse, are working sick, that's a good sign of a toxic work environment.

 Lack of Communication or Negative Communication: You and others don't get the necessary information to do your job.
 You work hard with no positive feedback and no recognition, and you might even be told to be glad you have a job at all.

-Cliques, Gossip, and Rumors: Everyone seems to be out for themselves, and there are no genuine friendships among employees.
-There's lots of infighting and paranoia as well as gossip and rumors.
+Cliques, Gossip, and Rumors: Everyone seems to be out for themselves, and there are no genuine friendships among coworkers.
+There's lots of infighting and paranoia as well as office gossip and rumors.

 How to handle a toxic work environment